smart-data-lake/smart-data-lake/docs/reference/transformations.md

 ### Python
-At the moment, only 1-to-1 transformations are supported in Python.
-The transformer needs to use type `PythonCodeSparkDfTransformer`.
+The transformer needs to use type `PythonCodeSparkDfTransformer` (1-to-1) or `PythonCodeSparkDfsTransformer` (many-to-many.
-You can either provide it as separate file or inline as Python code again:
+You can either provide it as separate file or inline as Python code again.

 Inline example:
 ```